JordanZimmitti/cookiecutter-fast-api/readme.md

     * Built-in Async Alembic migration for Postgres

 * **Utilities**
     * A pydantic utility decorator function that creates a fast-api form from a pydantic model
+    * An async utility function to run synchronous code asynchronously